 If the AVD has the directional pad enabled in the hardware profile, you can use the directional pad controls with the emulator.
 However, not all devices can support the directional pad; for example, an Android watch.
 The buttons simulate the following actions:

 This control can simulate 10 different fingerprint scans.
 You can use it to test fingerprint integration in your app.
-This feature is disabled for Android 5.1 (API level 22) and lower, and for Android Wear.
+This feature is disabled for Android 5.1 (API level 22) and lower, and for Wear OS.

 To simulate a fingerprint scan on the virtual device: